Juca-77/Souls-Duel/docs/README.md

 ### Strategy Pattern instead of Switch

 In the implementation of blade and grenade movement, a switch case has been employed, inadvertently violating several SOLID principles.
 Specifically, the code exhibits issues related to the Single Responsibility Principle (SRP), Open/Closed Principle (OCP), and Dependency Inversion Principle (DIP).

-To address these concerns and enhance the codebase, a recommended improvement is the adoption of a **Strategy pattern**.
+To address these concerns and enhance the codebase, a possible improvement is the adoption of a **Strategy pattern**.
 This design pattern facilitates the encapsulation of different movement strategies into separate classes, aligning with the OCP by allowing for easy extension without modifying existing code.
 Furthermore, the Strategy pattern promotes adherence to the SRP by segregating responsibilities and facilitates adherence to the DIP by introducing abstraction and reducing tight coupling.

 Implementing a Strategy pattern for moving strategies would not only mitigate the current violations but also contribute to a more modular, maintainable, and extensible codebase.

 ### GUI smells

 The current implementation exhibits a code smell related to the direct embedding of ASCII art representing images within the methods, thereby violating the Open/Closed Principle (OCP).
 This practice requires code modification each time an image change is necessary, contradicting the principle's goal of facilitating easy extension without altering existing code.

-To address this issue, a recommended improvement involves implementing a dedicated file to store all ASCII art representations.
+To address this issue, a possible improvement involves implementing a dedicated file to store all ASCII art representations.
 By externalizing the image content, we adhere to the OCP and introduce a more flexible and maintainable solution.
 This approach allows for easy image modifications without the need to alter the existing codebase.

 Implementing a file that owns all the ASCII arts represents a valid solution for several reasons.
 Firstly, it aligns with the Open/Closed Principle by separating image representation from the code logic, enabling easy extension without modifying existing methods.
 Additionally, this approach promotes a more modular and organized codebase, enhancing readability and maintainability.
 It establishes a clear separation of concerns, making it simpler to manage and update images independently of the application's core logic.

 ### Arena Builder, a BIG issue

 The ArenaBuilder class, initially prioritizing functionality over good programming practices, has grown excessively large, violating key SOLID principles.
-Particularly, the class currently exhibits a violation of the Single Responsibility Principle (SRP) by taking on multiple responsibilities, including creating game elements, scheduling events, and initializing the arena.
+Particularly, the class currently exhibits a violation of the Single Responsibility Principle (SRP) by taking on multiple responsibilities in single methods, including creating game elements, scheduling events, and initializing the arena.
 This lack of separation of concerns hinders maintainability and adaptability.

 While the initial development approach focused on making the code work, the accumulated size and complexity of the ArenaBuilder class now present challenges.
 The violation of the SRP not only impacts the class's readability but also restricts its extensibility.

 <p align="center" justify="center">